6 Tools & Resources That Keep My Copywriting Business Running Smoothly

 I believe a quick conversation clears things up faster than a five-paragraph email.
 Zoom makes that possible without unnecessary tech headaches.
 So, I like to keep my meetings short and focused.

-These tools and resources each play different roles in my workflow, but together they help me run my business with less stress and greater consistency.
-I don’t need a dozen different systems—just the right ones that work for how I write and work with clients.
+These tools and resources each play different roles in my writing process and workflow, but together they help me run my business with less stress and greater consistency.
+I don’t need a dozen different systems, just the right ones that work for how I write and work with clients.

 They don’t do the work for me, but they make the work easier.
-They help me focus on what I do best—writing for clients, without getting bogged down in the rest.
+They help me focus on what I do best, writing the best possible content for my clients, without getting bogged down in the rest.

-If you’re trying to streamline your workflow, try one of these tools and see what shifts.
+If you’re trying to streamline your process and workflow, try one of these tools and see what changes.
 Looking for a better way to manage projects?
 Explore these freelancer-friendly tools.

 *Affiliate Disclosure: This page contains affiliate advertising and links, which means if you purchase these items or services, I will receive a small commission